cavoirom/nxv/modules/web/src/content/blog/2021/openbsd-vpn/index.md

 The above diagram shows related components in my setup.

-The Geteway is running OpenBSD, we will need 2 services:
+The Geteway is running OpenBSD, I will need 2 services:

 * ***pf***: filter and route traffic between network interfaces. `net.inet.ip.forwarding=1` should be set for pf routing.
 * ***iked***: manage VPN connections.

 PKI plays important role to make sure the VPN connection is established and secured.
-Because we use ***self-signed Root CA***, the ***Root CA*** should be installed on both iked and clients.
+Because I use ***self-signed Root CA***, the ***Root CA*** should be installed on both iked and clients.
 Otherwise, the systems will not trust server and client certificates.

 ## Step 1 · Generate CA, certificate and keypair in PEM format